We’re here for you and your loved one!

 Main office – 1050 W. Western Ave.
 Suite 400 Muskegon

-- All Scolnik Healing Center group and individual sessions are now being held through phone and video conferencing.
+- All Scolnik Healing Center group and individual sessions are now being held in-person with a video conferencing option.

 If you have questions, about these proactive measures, please call 231.728.3442 and ask to speak with the President/CEO or Supervisor.